IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 > What about the Male Victims?
 Exploring the Impact of Gender Stereotyping on Implicit Attitudes and Behavioural Intentions Associated with Intimate Partner Violence

-> Other empirical studies have confirmed that society has little sympathy for the male victims of intimate partner violence (Barber, 2008; Du Plat-Jones, 2006; Henning & Feder, 2004).
+> Other empirical studies have confirmed that society has little sympathy for the male victims of intimate partner violence (Barber, 2008; Du Plat-Jones, 2006; Henning & Feder, 2004).[^48]

-> Male Victims of Intimate Partner Violence in the United States: An Examination of the Review of Literature through the Critical Theoretical Perspective[^48]

 ### Science bias

 People are biased in their evaluations of science.
 This is exacerbates the issue of inadequate research on male victims.

-participants were more likely to believe the science when its conclusions aligned with prior understanding of their self, effects that were mediated through positive emotional reactions.
+> participants were more likely to believe the science when its conclusions aligned with prior understanding of their self, effects that were mediated through positive emotional reactions.[^49]

-Evaluations of science are robustly biased by identity concerns[^49]

 Von Hipple[^50] investigated bias among social scientists and provides this insight:

-As one of our respondents wrote, “I found it curious how contradictory I was in responding!
+> As one of our respondents wrote, “I found it curious how contradictory I was in responding!
 For instance, when science ostensibly reveals that the majority group has certain advantages, I say it’s ‘bad,’ but when the minority group has certain advantages, I say it’s ‘good!’”

 Likewise, Stewart-Williams[^51] found after viewing “a fictional popular-science article describing either a male-favouring or a female-favouring sex difference (i.e., men/women draw better; women/men lie more).
 Both sexes reacted less positively to the male-favouring differences, judging the findings to be less important, less credible, and more offensive, harmful, and upsetting.”